m-meno/CapstoneFE/README.md

 ## Description

-Give is a community-focused application designed to foster sustainability and generosity through a gift economy.
+**Give & Grow** is an application designed to foster sustainability and community through the power of the gift economy.
 Users can create an account and login to:

 - Offer items to their neighbors for free